Otakuprimchoco/Comp4511_group02/WeeklyMinutes/week02/Sat25.md

 	• Make sure everything is organised on the board and prepped for each meeting
 	• Update Leader/Leads on what is happening
 	• Make sure there is an even workload
-	• Update board and Gantt chart for changes
+	• Update board and tasks for changes

 ### (Meeting Minutes Officer (Secretary))
 This person will be recording the meeting minutes.